hheng9/Pewlett-Hackard-Analysis/README.md

 ## Results:
 We begin by performing the JOIN function to merge employees table and the titles table into a new table displaying the titles of employees who are coming up on the their retirment dates.
 Listed below is a filter image for the retirement titles table that holds all the titles of employees who were born between January 1, 1952 and December 31, 1955.

 ![Deliverable1](https://user-images.githubusercontent.com/118647523/215585354-8971f066-4eb1-417a-85ad-eea8f8722f6b.png)

 The DISTINCT function was then performed to filter out or exclude duplcates of the retiring employees who carried multiple jobs within the company and left the company before January 1, 1999.

 ![Deliverable1-2](https://user-images.githubusercontent.com/118647523/215585363-518e12b3-04ea-4941-a44f-978f9875af60.png)

 After querying the necessary data we are able to generate the total number of employees by their most recent job title who are about to retire in all fileds.
+We can see from the image below that there is a total of

 ![Deliverable1-3](https://user-images.githubusercontent.com/118647523/215585376-9e63171a-2495-46c1-bfc8-04e54c1951be.png)

 ![Deliverable2](https://user-images.githubusercontent.com/118647523/215585386-1c346a84-00bf-4f9d-b0d6-f6ee3901b7ba.png)